 The best approach is to draw up a customised quote for each client and to do this you should learn how to price your designs, which is another topic in itself.

-"The major point I wish to convey here is that all designers need to work smarter in independently determining what their talent, skill and expertise are worth and charge the client accordingly without question or apology.
+Jeff Fisher, a notable designer and author, had this great point in his article How Much Should I Charge: "The major point I wish to convey here is that all designers need to work smarter in independently determining what their talent, skill and expertise are worth and charge the client accordingly without question or apology.
 Being smart in determining what you should charge for your work will hopefully allow you to 'work less, charge more' in the future."

 05. Learn from others